-- Start a web browser from your management workstation. - Set URL to http://webmuxip:webmuxport/cgi-bin/login - o webmuxip is the IP address of the WebMux on the server LAN. - webmuxport is the management port address of the WebMux.
+- Start a web browser from your management workstation. - Set URL to https://webmuxip:webmuxport/cgi-bin/login - webmuxip is the IP address of the WebMuxTM on the server LAN. - webmuxport is the management port address of the WebMuxTM.
 The default ports are 24 for an unsecured connection, and 35 for the secured connection.
-Use https instead of http on the URL line if you decide to use port 35 for secure communications. - The following login page will appear.
+Use http instead of https on the URL line if you decide to use port 24 for unsecured communications.
+(The port number can be changed per your specification, under "setup" in "main management console" section). - The following login page will appear.

-Note: In order for use a browser to manage the WebMux, the browser must be set to accept all cookies.
+NOTE: In order to use a browser to manage the WebMuxTM, the browser must be set to accept all cookies.